rondevs/threewp/README.md

 # ThreeWP

-**ThreeWP** is a lightweight WordPress plugin designed to integrate the Three.js library into your WordPress site.
+**ThreeWP** is a WordPress plugin designed to integrate the Three.js library with Three.js Addons into your WordPress site.
 This plugin allows you to use Three.js for creating custom 3D models, animations, and interactive graphics directly in your WordPress theme or custom JavaScript code.

 ## Features